-The statement of financial position shows net current liabilities of £21,867,000 at 31 March 2021 (2020: £24,145,000).
-The income statement shows income for the year ended 31 March 2021 of £2,923,000 (2020: £2,923,000) and the loss for the financial year is £86,000 (2020: profit of £2,020,000).
+The statement of financial position shows net current liabilities of £29,089,000 at 31 March 2023 (2022: £28,645,000).
+This includes a loan payable to the parent company of £25,033,000 (2022: £25,033,000), Quadgas MidCo Limited.
+The income statement shows turnover for the year ended 31 March 2023 of £3,101,000 (2022: £2,939,000) and the profit for the financial year is £1,090,000 (2022: £1,271,000 loss).
 The company continues to receive rental income from Cadent Gas Limited which continues to trade and operate as a going concern.
 See Cadent Gas Limited Annual report and accounts for further details.
-The leases held with Cadent Gas are typically renewed every 10 years and the company is currently in the process of renewing it's existing leases.
+The leases held with Cadent Gas are typically renewed every 5 years.

-The Directors have received a letter of support from the company's parent, Quadgas MidCo Limited, stating that it will not ask, for a further 12 months from the date the financial statements are signed, for the reimbursement or repayment of loans granted to the company which would materially affect the company's financial capacity.
+The Directors have received a letter of support from the company's parent, Quadgas MidCo Limited, stating that it will not ask for the reimbursement or prepayment of loans granted to the company which would material affect the company's financial capacity and be willing to give appropriate financial support to enable the company to meet its obligations as they fall due for a further 12 months from date the financial statements are signed.
 The Directors of Quadgas MidCo Limited consider it appropriate to prepare the financial statements of Quadgas MidCo Limited on a going concern basis.
 See Quadgas MidCo Limited Annual Report and Accounts for further details.

-By nature of its operating business, Cadent Services has not been significantly impacted by COVID-19, and having made enquiries and reviewed management's assessment of the going concern assumption, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
+Having considered the above, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
 The going concern basis presumes that the company has adequate resources to remain in operation, and that the Directors intend it to do so, for at least one year from the date the financial statements are signed.
+Accordingly, they continue to adopt the going concern basis in preparing the financial statements.